SEND and Student Support

 Additional maths and English - We have successfully run programmes for English for a few years now and this has been for years 7 - 9.
 We work closely with the English department to decide who will benefit most from these sessions and then the students are placed into groups of six and spend two hours a week for six weeks working on different areas such as spelling and punctuation.
 We are currently extending our training for intervention in maths and hope to provide additional support for this in the future.

 1-1 Intervention - Where we feel a child will benefit from 1-1 withdrawal we will assess the child's needs and where possible offer additional support just for them.
 All teaching staff will be asked if there is anything they would like us to provide anything extra for the particular child and if not we will work on feelings, emotions and anger management should this be needed.

-English as an additional language support - We have recently been undergoing training and development to increase our ability to support students with English as additional language (EAL).
-We have close links with the specialist teaching service who provide us with advice and support on a regular basis.
+English as an additional language support - We have recently been undergoing training and development to increase our ability to support students with English as an additional language (EAL).
+We have close links with the specialist teaching service which provides us with advice and support on a regular basis.
 Students with EAL have the opportunity to access computer software, specifically for EAL at lunchtimes.

 We operate an open door policy before school begins, at break, lunch and after school as we believe some students may simply need to discuss their problems and need somewhere they can turn to as soon as they need it.

-Our links with parents is vital and we ensure that parents are informed during each step of their child's education while SSU are involved.
-We send an Individual Education Plan - with specific targets for the child three times a year and contact parents with progress reports throughout the year.
+Our links with parents are vital and we ensure that parents are informed during each step of their child's education while SSU is involved.
+We send an Individual Education Plan - with specific targets for the child at least once a year and contact parents with progress reports throughout the year.
 Parents are often invited into school or request to visit themselves to ensure everything is still running smoothly for their child.